Before You Begin:

 When an email is sent out from GrowthZone, anyone who replies to that email is automatically tracked in the communication history.
 These addresses typically look like “reply-6eee4op0@yourgzdomain.growthzoneapp.com” (items in italics will depend on the address and how your GrowthZone domain was configured).
 There is a small chance that you may receive junk mail back to those “reply” addresses.
 Meaning, someone tried to ‘spam’ the randomly generated reply address.
 This is one example of potential junk mail.

-To prevent junk mail from being forwarded/sent out, each incoming email is given a Junk/Spam score.
-Within your Email Settings (Setup > Communications > Email Settings), there is a Junk Mail Threshold setting.
-If an email's score exceeds the maximum threshold, it is not forwarded.
+- Locate the Junk Mail Threshold setting.
+If an email’s score exceeds the maximum threshold, it is not forwarded.
 By default, the max threshold is set to 252.
 You can change this threshold to better control your junk mail if needed.
-We recommended a value no greater than 252.
-Be aware of practices that might affect your spam score.
-Please view Bulk or Mass Emails: Best Practices for more information.
+We recommend a value no greater than 252.
+Be aware of practices that might affect your spam score — please view Bulk or Mass Emails: Best Practices for more information.

-The spam score filter can block spam emails from being sent and show as 0 recipients (setup > communication > email settings).
-The system is still set up to show attempts for transparency.
-You can use the filter 'Hide Junk Mail' to reduce visual clutter on the communication tab (recommended!).
+You can use the filter ‘Hide Junk Mail’ to reduce visual clutter on the communication tab (recommended!).
 The filter is available in the Communication Advanced Filter when you click the Customize Filter icon.

 The Table Settings icon in the footer of the Browse tab.